lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 ```

-We have created another uniform to specedify if we are using instanced rendering or not.
+We have created another uniform to specify if we are using instanced rendering or not.
 In the case we are using instanced rendering the code is very simple, we just use the matrices from the input parameters.

 ```glsl
 void main()